Are We in the New Covenant? — Already and Not Yet

 - Definition: What is a Covenant?

-- NEW COVENANT PROPHESIED: (Jeremiah 31:31–34)
+- New Covenant Prophesied (Jeremiah 31:31–34)

 - What Is ‘New’ About the New Covenant?

-- The “Already / Not Yet” Pattern
+- New Covenant Here?
+The “Already / Not Yet” Pattern

-- Yeshua on “Knowing the Lord”
+- Jesus on “Knowing the Lord”

 - God’s Answer — Ephesians 1:13–14